So, You Fell for a Player! Now What?

 excitement of being pursued and desired

-- What caused you to fall for him (or her)?
+1. What caused you to fall for them?

-Did he give you attention?
+Did they give you attention?
 Were you bored and unfulfilled sexually?
-Did you have anger and resentment leftover from a previous relationship?
-Did he seem to understand you like nobody else did?
-Did she know exactly what you were thinking?”
+Did you have anger and resentment left over from a previous relationship?
+Did they seem to understand you like nobody else did?
+Did they know exactly what you were thinking?”

-- What did you think when you began to fall for him (or her)?
+2. What did you think when you began to fall for them?

-Did you fantasize about him daily and believe that he could finally offer you the release you needed to be fulfilled?
-Did she offer you a way out of your present situation?
-Did he seem to understand your sexual needs and fulfill you in every way?
+Did you fantasize about them daily and believe that they could finally offer you the release you needed to be fulfilled?
+Did they offer you a way out of your present situation or seem to understand your sexual needs and fulfill you in every way?

-- How did you feel when you began to notice little inconsistencies and holes even though were enjoying the positive, feel-good things?
+How did you feel when you began to notice little inconsistencies and holes even though you were enjoying the positive, feel-good things?

 Did you feel anxious, excited, aroused, happy, nervous, uncertain, hopeful, caring, frustrated, and/or somewhat in denial?

-- What did you want to do when you noticed his (or her) contradictions?
+4. What did you want to do when you noticed their contradictions?

-- What did you do when it became apparent he (or she) was not real, and you saw the relationship for what it really was?
+What did you do when it became apparent they were not real and the relationship wasn't what you thought it was?

-He didn’t meet your expectations and you found out he was a user.
-You tried to bargain and convince yourself she really did care for you.
-You were hurt when you realized his feelings were based on selfishness.
-You discerned her morality was not what you thought it was.
+They didn’t meet your expectations and you found out they were a user.
+You tried to bargain and convince yourself they really did care for you.
+You were hurt when you realized their feelings were based on selfishness.
+You discerned their morality was not what you thought it was.
 You were disappointed, sad, lonely, humiliated, angry, jealous, and felt totally deceived and angry at yourself.